ytwangZero/gearpku2020.github.io/_pages/JOIN.md

 * Proficiency in data management, English writing, and communication skills is required.
 Candidates should have published at least two high-quality papers as the first author in international peer-reviewed journals within the past five years.

 * Candidates must meet the postdoctoral management regulations of Peking University Medical School.
-For those applying for the Boya Postdoctoral Fellowship, please refer to the Boya Postdoctoral Fellowship Program at Peking University: https://postdocs.bjmu.edu.cn/tzgg/index.htm
+For those applying for the Boya Postdoctoral Fellowship, please refer to the Boya Postdoctoral Fellowship Program at Peking University: <a href="https://postdocs.bjmu.edu.cn/tzgg/index.htm">here</a>

 ### Research Directions: